Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Causal Estimand and Identification Assumptions

-Thus, the subgroup-specific OSQC compares exposure-specific quantiles of remaining lifetime within the subgroup $\bbX'=\bbx'$.
-When no conditioning variables are specified, the subgroup-specific OSQC reduces to the marginal OSQC in \eqref{EDPMqrl.eq.causal.potential.1}.
-Although subgroup-specific OSQCs are natural, we focus on the marginal OSQC for presentation; the same arguments extend directly to any prespecified subset of baseline covariates.
+This estimand compares the two residual-life quantiles within the TAS principal stratum at time point $\nu$, restricted to the subgroup $\bbX'=\bbx'$.
+It reduces to the marginal PSQC when no subgroup variables are specified.
+For notational simplicity, the identification and estimation arguments below are presented for the marginal PSQC; the same arguments apply directly to subgroup-specific PSQCs defined by any prespecified subset of baseline covariates.